maebug/Kolo/README.md

 # Kolo

 **Kolo** is a lightweight tool designed for **fast and efficient data generation, fine-tuning and testing of Large Language Models (LLMs)** on your local machine.
-It leverages cutting-edge tools to simplify the fine-tuning process, making it as quick and seamless as possible.
+It leverages cutting-edge tools to simplify the fine-tuning and data generation process, making it as quick and seamless as possible.

 ## 🚀 Features